braydentang1/NHLPlayoffs/README.md

 -----
 - data: Contains all raw, processed, and external data sets that the model is fit on.
 - src: Contains all modelling, prediction, and scraping scripts in R. Also contains templates used for building the dataset.
+- tests: Contains data sets with known correct values to check validity of input when scraping.

 How To Run:
 -----